Millers Point Conservation Area: Further information

 All individual heritage listings for Millers Point are an integral part of the whole precinct and are of the same level of State significance as the precinct.
-The area is generally in New South Wale Government ownership and most individual items are identified in the internal heritage registers of owning authorities (mainly Department of Housing).
+The area is generally in New South Wales Government ownership and most individual items are identified in the internal heritage registers of owning authorities (mainly Department of Housing).
 All properties sold to private ownership are protected by State Heritage Register listings; however, recent practice has been to retain state ownership and sell leasehold only.
 The Millers Point Conservation Area as defined in the City of Sydney Local Environment Plan 1992 does not include the Walsh Bay precinct which is covered by a Regional Environmental Plan.
 However, from a heritage perspective, Millers Point and Walsh Bay Wharves Precinct are integral.
 The Millers Point Conservation Area was endorsed as an item of state and national significance by the Heritage Council on 15 December 1988.